What we do

 We protect Australia from public health threats and improve the health of all Australians.

-The interim CDC is part of the Department of Health and Aged Care.
+The interim Australian CDC is part of the Department of Health and Aged Care.
+A standalone CDC is expected to be launched on 1 January 2026.
 We are growing in a phased approach, with an initial focus on improvements in the following areas:

 • preparing for public health emergencies with multi-jurisdictional training exercises